swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `async {}` function will create a new un-structured task, similar to a detached task, however with the following key differences:

-- if called from the context of an existing task:
+If called from the context of an existing task:
 - inherit the priority of the current task the _synchronous_ function is executing on
 - inherit all task-local values by copying them to the new un-structured task
-  - if executed within the scope of a specific global or actor instance function:
+- if executed within the scope of a specific actor function:
-    - inherit the actor's execution context and run the task on it's executor, rather than the global concurrent one,
+  - inherit the actor's execution context and run the task on its executor, rather than the global concurrent one,
   - the closure passed to `async{}` becomes actor-isolated to that actor, allowing access to the actor-isolated state, including mutable properties and non-sendable values.

-- if called from a context that is _not_ running inside a task:
+If called from a context that is _not_ running inside a task:
 - consult the runtime and infer the best possible priority to use (e.g. by asking for current thread priority),
-  - not inherit any task-locals since none can exist outside a task scope,
+- even though there is no Task to inherit task-local values from, check the fallback mechanism for any task-locals stored for the current synchronous context (this is discussed in depth in the SE-Thread Local Values proposal)
-  - execute on the global concurrent executor and be nonisolated with regards to any actor, similar like the closure of `asyncDetached`.
+- execute on the global concurrent executor and be `nonisolated` with regard to any actor, similar like the closure of `asyncDetached`.

 The `async{}` function is the preferred way that tasks that need not be awaited on should be created.
-It is also usable from synchronous contexts and encapsulates all the best-effort doing the right things wrt. task creation that it should be the default tool to reach for by developers "stuck" in an asynchronous function, without the ability to make it `async`.
+It is also usable from synchronous contexts and encapsulates the typical right things to do with regards to task creation.

+Using the `async{}` function should be preferred most of the time when in need of creating an un-strucutred task, and `asyncDetached{}` should only be used when specifically needed to detach from the enclosing task and actor context.

 ## Detailed design